 Bilateral Economic Relations

 Denmark is a social welfare state, with a thoroughly modern, services-based economy.
 Denmark is highly dependent on foreign trade and is a strong supporter of liberal trade policy.
-Denmark's strategic location at the entrance to the Baltic Sea have made Copenhagen a center for U.S. agencies and the private sector dealing with the Nordic/Baltic region.
+Denmark’s strategic location at the entrance to the Baltic Sea has made Copenhagen a center for U.S. agencies and the private sector dealing with the Nordic/Baltic region.